Lifestyle Changes to Manage Low Back Pain and Sciatica

 A low-impact aerobic program will further improve your physical fitness and help you maintain a healthy weight.
 Choose exercises that you enjoy and that you can do on a routine basis.
 Activities that are back-friendly include walking, swimming, or biking.
 Exercise also can help you manage stress.
 Check with your doctor before starting any exercise program.
 The 2008 USDA Physical Activity Guidelines Advisory Committee Report recommends at minimum 2 hours and 30 minutes a week of moderate aerobic activity, and strengthening exercises at least 2 days a week.

-Lose Weight If You Are Overweight
+Lose Weight If Needed

 Maintenance of good weight is important for your overall health.
 While scientific evidence is inconclusive as to how much obesity contributes to back pain in general, extra pounds can increase pressure on the spinal muscles and discs.
 Follow the dietary and exercise plan recommended by your doctor.
 To lose weight, you have to consume fewer calories than you expend.
 To maintain a healthy weight, eat an equal number of calories to those you expend.
 Even more exercise than minimum recommendations may be required to lose weight.